sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 > ***NOTE:** You can view a demonstration of creating a stratification on this [YouTube demo video](https://www.youtube.com/watch?v=mbskeQNjj7A).*

-We will use SEPAL to create a stratified random sample

 ## Part 1: Creating a stratified random sample
 We will use SEPAL to create a stratified random sample.
 To begin, you can use the test dataset available in SEPAL or you can use a raster of your classification loaded into SEPAL using the instructions in Part 1.